kerberos-io/documentation/content/opensource/installation/index.md

 toc: true
 ---

+**_Kerberos Open Source is deprecated, please [use Kerberos Agent](/agent/first-things-first) instead._**

 Kerberos Open Source comes with different installation flavours.
 So you might think, why?
 The reason is simple, depending on the use case one option is better than another.
 A short list of recommendations:

 ### Plug and play

 1. [KiOS](/opensource/installation#kios): You have a Raspberry Pi, and you only want to run a Kerberos agent on it.
 2. [Docker](/opensource/installation#docker): You have a lot of IP cameras, and/or don't want to mess with dependencies.
 3. [Balena](/opensource/installation#balena): Runnning the Kerberos Docker container on top of Balena.

 ### Advanced

 4. [Raspbian](/opensource/installation-advanced#raspbian): You have a Raspberry Pi, but you want other services running next to the Kerberos agent.
 5. [Generic](/opensource/installation-advanced#generic): You want to develop/extend Kerberos with your own features, or you want to run a Kerberos agent on a not supported OS/architecure.